adj-dev/web-scraper/README.md

 ### Additional mentions

 Once a user hits the 'scrape' button there is no way to clear out the results unless I manually clear out the db.
 That being said, if there are no scrape results in the database then the user will see a message that says, "Scrape to populate this page".
 Likewise, the user will find a "Save some articles to populate this page" message on the page of saved articles if no articles have been saved.

+### Random "hide" button

+You will notice a button that toggles the visibility of the main container div.
+This was an early implementation of some obscure idea that escapes me at the time of this writing, but I opted to leave it in regardless.
+So, there you have it: a random, useless button that does something.
+Have fun with it.